Tiwari-Ankush/TECHNOPHILIA-PYTHON/MODULE-09/00-readme.txt

     it is a micro framework because it is lightweight and basically used at a backend developement it basically similar to python code, it avoids unnecessary boilerplates

+what is routing in flask?
+what is port number ?
+what is localhost basically?